Rapptz/discord.py/docs/api.rst

 Event Reference
 ---------------

-This page outlines the different types of events listened by :class:`Client`.
+This section outlines the different types of events listened by :class:`Client`.

 There are two ways to register an event, the first way is through the use of :meth:`Client.event`.
 The second way is through subclassing :class:`Client` and